-A student who does not maintain satisfactory academic progress after the probation period will be denied additional financial aid.
-If, because of mitigating circumstances, the student falls below the required standards, he/she may appeal by explaining the circumstances to the Financial Aid Appeals Committee within 30 days of notification concerning his/her academic performance.
+Students who do not meet the satisfactory academic progress requirements after the probation period will be denied additional financial aid.
+If, because of a mitigating circumstance (such as loss of income, death in the family, etc.) a student falls below the required standards, he or she may appeal by explaining the circumstances to the Financial Aid Appeals Committee within 30 days of notification concerning his or her academic performance.
 All appeals should be in writing and forwarded to:

-Thomas Edison State College Financial Aid Appeals Committee 101 W. State St. Trenton, NJ 08608-1176
+Thomas Edison State College Financial Aid Appeals Committee Office of Financial Aid & Veterans' Affairs 101 W. State St. Trenton, NJ 08608-1176